Erdiko/documentation/docs/authorize/index.md

 ## Setup / Configuration

-##### Requirements
+#### Requirements

-Between its requirements we count on Pimple and Symfony Security.
+Authorize uses Pimple and Symfony Security.
+These are listed in the package.json file and are automatically downloaded.

-In case of Pimple, we choose this package to manage Dependency Injection, allowing us to add more flexibility and extensibility.
-It also adds compatibility with Symfony Security module.
+In the case of Pimple, we chose this package to manage Dependency Injection, allowing us to add more flexibility and extensibility.
+It also adds compatibility with the Symfony Security package.

 ### Configuration

 In `/app/config/default/` folder add `authorize.json` like below example:

 ```json
 {